tomkerkhove/azure-api-management-chaos-monkey/README.md

-# Azure API Management - Chaos Monkey 🐒💥
+# Azure API Management - Chaos Monkey 🐒

 Bringing chaos to your Azure API Management gateways 🐒

+## What chaos does it bring?

+A sample that will automatically simulate gateway failures by randomly enabling/disabling a gateway in a given location.

+This allows you to simulate gateway failures and see how your platform reacts to it and how it recovers.

 ## License Information